Inventory reduction is vital to increasing retail profits.

 Disappointed customers, anemic cash flow, and unprofitable markdowns have further knock-on effects on your business.
 Vendor relationships suffer.
 Your ability to market your brand atrophies.

-To avoid the death by a thousand cuts caused by excess inventory, you must reduce your inventories.
+You must reduce your inventories to avoid the death of a thousand cuts caused by excess inventory.

 How to reduce inventory costs